Iridescent (song): Music video

 The official music video was directed by Joe Hahn, the band's turntablist and keyboardist.
 In an interview with MTV, Mike Shinoda stated: "All I know about the concept is that Joe Hahn sent me an e-mail that said something about 'In the valley of the blind, the one-eyed man is king', or something like that.
 And the next thing I know, I've got horns growing out of my shoulders, and I've got one blind eye, and I've got a white dog and a snake on a throne made of antlers.
 I think you'd have to ask Joe what that all means."

 The video's concept is based on the saying taken from the short story "The Country of the Blind" by H.G Wells.

 In the behind-the-scenes video for "Iridescent", which was released on May 31, 2011, Hahn stated that he wanted to combine the "soulfulness" of Transformers: Dark of the Moon to the soulfulness of what they do, as well as elements of robots tying into human existence.
 In an extended behind-the-scenes video, which was released on July 11, 2011, it was revealed that Shinoda was required to carry a diamond carpet python.

 The video is black and white with small slices of color elements mixed in giving it a sense of actual iridescence with emphasis on Transformers' characters' color.
 The video uses the radio edit of Iridescent, rather than the original on A Thousand Suns.
 In addition to the animated Transformers elements, the video has computer generated elements that call back to the videos for "Waiting for the End" and "Burning in the Skies".

-The music video for "Iridescent" was released on June 3, 2011 on MTV and VH1.
+The music video for "Iridescent" was released on June 3, 2011, on MTV and VH1.
 The video shows Mike Shinoda as a one-eyed king, with horns sticking out of his shoulders, ruling over the citizens of a post-apocalyptic land.
 Numerous citizens of the world are wearing ragged clothing, including the other band members.
 Some scenes also show the band sitting together in a feast, mirroring Leonardo da Vinci's painting "The Last Supper".
 Numerous scenes and stills from Transformers: Dark of the Moon are inserted to the video.
 Hahn stated that "the video explores how human existence might be affected by the elements of Transformers robots and the threat of the Decepticons."

 On June 28, 2011, the band announced that the video can be seen in 3D in select theaters after the film credits of Transformers: Dark of the Moon.
-A day later, the same day the film was released in USA and Canada, the 3D video was released online; however, the video has since been made private by the band.
+A day later, the same day the film was released in US and Canada, the 3D video was released online; however, the video has since been made private by the band.

 The video peaked at VH1 India's Top 50 videos of 2011 at number 5.

-As of December 2021, the song has 100 million views on YouTube.